Waitemata Dolphins

 The Waitemata Dolphins were a New Zealand basketball team based in Auckland.
 The Dolphins competed in the National Basketball League (NBL) and played their home games at Auckland YMCA.

 Team history

 The Waitemata Dolphins were a foundation member of the National Basketball League (NBL) in 1982.
 They were runners-up in the league's inaugural season before finishing fourth in 1983.
 They subsequently withdrew from the NBL, and in 1985, they finished second in the Northern Conference of the second-tiered Conference Basketball League (CBL).
 After winning the CBL championship in 1987, Waitemata returned to the NBL for the 1988 season.
 They finished seventh in 1988 and ninth in 1989.

-The team was replaced in the NBL in 1990 by the Waitakere Rangers following the creation of Waitakere City with the amalgamation of Waitemata City with a number of neighbouring boroughs.
+Waitemata ceased to exist following the 1989 season.